aristanetworks/avd/ansible_collections/arista/avd/examples/dual-dc-l3ls/README.md

 The `ansible-avd-examples/dual-dc-l3ls/group_vars/FABRIC.yml` file defines generic settings that apply to all children of the `FABRIC` group as specified in the inventory described earlier.

 In this section, only additions to the previous example will be discussed.
-The only added change that must be inherited by both DCs is the L3 links between the L3 leaves, and it is represented at a fabric level using the following structure:
+The only added change that must be inherited by both DCs is the L3 links between the L3 leafs, and it is represented at a fabric level using the following structure:

 ```yaml title="FABRIC.yml"
     --8<--